 Its most notable exhibit is the “Grauballe Man”, a startlingly well-preserved sacrificial victim dating from around 100 BC discovered in a peat bog west of town in 1952.
 Also remarkable is the Illerup Ådal collection of Iron Age weapons and the scenic “prehistoric trail” which runs 3km to the sea.

-If you’re in the city in summer you shouldn’t miss the long-running Aarhus Festuge, one of the biggest cultural events in Scandinavia (which also includes an excellent food festival), while in winter you can enjoy a Christmas festival and a slew of Christmas markets.
+If you’re in the city in summer you shouldn’t miss the long-running Aarhus Festuge.
+This is one of the biggest cultural events in Scandinavia (which also includes an excellent food festival).
+Meanwhile in winter you can enjoy a Christmas festival and a slew of Christmas markets.

-Any visitor to Denmark should try smørrebrød, literally “buttered bread”, which is basically bread (usually sourdough rye) served with a variety of toppings; think pickled herring, smoked salmon, cured meats, salad and sauces.
-It’s infinitely adaptable and surprisingly filling – and it’s not to be confused with smörgåsbord, by the way, unless you want to be given a very icy look.
+Any visitor to Denmark should try smørrebrød, literally “buttered bread”, which is basically bread (usually sourdough rye) served with a variety of toppings.
+Think pickled herring, smoked salmon, cured meats, salad and sauces.
+It’s infinitely adaptable and surprisingly filling – and it’s not to be confused with smörgåsbord unless you want to be given a very icy look.